peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

 ## Decision
 Use property on the Game. #KISS

+## Question
-Write additional test?
-Add assert to existing Game Tests?
+Write additional test for the feature or add assert to existing Game Tests?

+## Decision
-Decision: Write new test to get a feeling for the property.
+Write new test to get a feeling for the property.

-After 2 new tests I found it too cumbersome...
+_After 2 new tests I found it too cumbersome..._

+## Decision
-Decision: Add additional Assert to existing tests.
+Add additional Assert to existing tests.
         [Test]
         public void InitialScoreShouldBeZero()
         {